| ← C7: Computer Science as a Discipline | ↑ Table of Contents ↑ | C8: Inside Data → |

 Many secure computer systems require the use of complex passwords that are difficult to guess.
 One way to create secure passwords is to automatically generate them as random sequences of characters.
 While a hacker might be able to guess your password if it is the name of your family dog or your fifth-grade teacher, it is extremely unlikely that they would be able to guess a random password such as d6CW4!m.

 Recall that the RandomChar function from the random.js library takes a string as input and returns a randomly selected character from that string.
-The HTML document in EXAMPLE 7.8 utilizes this function to generate random character sequences, which could be used for password creation.
+The HTML document in EXAMPLE 7.8 utilizes this function to generate a random character sequence, which could be used for password creation.
 The page contains a text box in which the user enters the characters to choose from.
 By default, this box contains the entire alphabet, but the user can enter any sequence of characters they desire (e.g., '0123456789' to generate random numbers).
-When the button is clicked, the contents of the text box is accessed and the RandomChar function is called to select random characters from the box contents.
-Three random characters are chosen, glued together, and displayed in the page.
+When the button is clicked, the contents of the text box is accessed and the RandomChar function is called to randomly select three characters from the box contents.
+The three random characters are glued together (using +) and displayed in the page.

 There are approximately 550 different 3-letter words in the English language and 263 = 17,576 possible 3-letter sequences.
 As a result, the likelihood of obtaining a word at random is 550/17,576, or close to 1/32.
 Use the page to generate 32 random 3-letter sequences.
 Did you obtain any words?
 Would it surprise you if you didn't obtain any words, or obtained more than one?